Artisanally authored by an imperfect flesh-and-blood human with hopes, dreams, needs, and even actual feelings.

 Easy Is Not Good

 Easy is not good; it is just easy.
-Good is entirely different (although it is sublime when good and easy happen to overlap).
+Good is an entirely different beast.
+Still, it is sublime when good and easy happen to overlap.

-When food is easy, most of us drift straight for it.
+When food is easy, most people drift straight for it.
 Packaged snacks, drive-throughs, doordash, and so on.
-Cost is, apparently, no object to about 95% of us.
+Our actions reveal that cost is no object.
 Obesity rates, savings levels, and voluntary infertility tell this story plainly.

 Left to our own devices, we toss goodness out the window in favor of ease.
-A new thing like AI need only be a tiny tick easier for us to suddenly stampede toward it.
-Sometimes we need only believe it is easier and we look down to see our credit card already flicking between our fingers.
+A new thing like AI need only be a tiny tick easier for us to stampede toward it.
+Sometimes we need only believe it is easier and suddenly our credit card is flicking between our fingers.

 Of course, credit cards are a classic example of easier than ever…but for a deferred cost.
-As with credit cards, with dinners-to-our-doorstep, social media, smartphone gambling, stock market “investing”, tinder, we have no clue what the real cost will be.
-It’s easier to lie back and be infinitely entertained than to give a shit’s-length thought about more than the moment.
+As with credit cards, the eases of dinners-to-our-doorstep, social media, smartphone gambling, stock market “investing”, and tinder offer us no immediate clues about what their real cost will be.
+It’s easier for us to lie back and be infinitely entertained than to give a shit’s-length thought about the direction our moment of ease has pulled us.

 However!
 Not all hope is necessarily lost.
 Nor is anything inevitable.